 01

 Our dedicated teachers provide a high standard of teaching and learning across our three schools, inspiring students to work hard, challenge themselves and develop critical thinking.
 This will not change.
 Many of our students are already learning in a co-ed environment, including our Sixth Form students, and they achieve excellent results.
 We launched our Vision for the future at the start of the 2024/25 session and this includes a series of ambitious plans to further enhance our teaching and learning, in and outside the classroom, to maximise the potential of every student.
-We are also excited about the opportunities to expand our curriculum under the new structure.

 02